-For most databases, the schema selected in the Schema list is used only to limit the tables the Auto Completion feature shows in the completion pop-up; it does not define a default schema for tables referenced in the SQL, because most databases do not allow the default schema to be changed during a session.
+For most databases, the schema selected in the Schema list is used only to limit the tables the Auto-Completion feature shows in the completion pop-up; it does not define a default schema for tables referenced in the SQL since most databases do not allow the default schema to be changed during a session.

-For the databases that do allow the default schema to be changed, however, the selected schema is also used as the default schema, i.e., the schema used for unqualified table names in the SQL.
-Currently, the databases that support setting a default schema are DB2 LUW, DB2 z/OS, DB2 iSeries, H2, JavaDB/Derby, Oracle, NuoDB, PostgreSQL, and Vertica.
+For databases that allow the default schema to be changed*, the selected schema is also used as the default schema, i.e., the schema used for unqualified table names in the SQL.
 If the Database Type is set to Generic for a connection, DbVisualizer tries to set the default schema (if Use Schema is chosen) but it depends on the JDBC driver if this works or not.

 Configuring the Initial Values